-Enabling Barrier-Free Digital Government (Federal)
+Enabling Barrier-Free Digital Government For Federal Agencies

 Digital content that is accessible to people with visual, auditory, cognitive, and mobility impairments reduces barriers to government information and services—opening access to national resources—for everyone.